 Available for phone call or WhatsApp call on +977 980 112 3617

 We can’t overstate how important it is to have a high level of fitness to tackle this trek.
-You’ll be moving for up to 8 hours a day, at altitudes over 4000 metres.
+You’ll be moving for up to 8 hours a day, at altitudes over 4000 m.
 Training and preparation is an absolute must.
 Our training guide is a good start: https://www.intrepidtravel.com/adventures/trekking-training-guide-tips/

 No matter how fit you are, altitude sickness can still affect you.
 Our leaders are trained to spot he symptoms, but it is very important that you make yourself aware of the cause and effects of travelling at altitude, monitor your health and seek assistance accordingly.
 You can find our guide here https://www.intrepidtravel.com/au/altitude-sickness.